 Our work contributes to a sizable recent literature using the calculus of variations to characterize the welfare effects of reforms in terms of reduced-form sufficient statistics.
 This approach has proven useful for the analysis of other social insurance programs, especially unemployment insurance (Baily [1978], Chetty [2006]).
 Our framework builds on Kolsrud et al. [2018] who incorporated heterogeneity and dynamic considerations in this approach for the analysis of unemployment insurance.
 We extend this to the context of retirement, which proves particularly useful because of the dynamics inherent to the life-cycle and the important selection effects into retirement.
-A large literature has studied consumption smoothing over the life-cycle and into retirement in particular (Bernheim et al. [2001], Aguiar and Hurst [2005b]; see De Nardi et al. [2016], Jappelli and Pistaferri [2010] for reviews).
-Several papers have also aimed to uncover the importance of different determinants of retirement (see Blundell et al. [2016], French and Jones [2017] for reviews).
+A large literature has studied consumption smoothing over the lifecycle and into retirement in particular (Banks, Blundell and Tanner [1998], Bernheim, Skinner and Weinberg [2001], Aguiar and Hurst [2005], Aguiar and Hurst [2013]; see De Nardi, French and Jones [2016], Jappelli and Pistaferri [2010] for reviews).
+Several papers have also aimed to uncover the importance of different determinants of retirement (see Blundell, French and Tetlow [2016], French and Jones [2017] for reviews).
 Our conceptual framework allows one to connect virtually any feature of public pension policy to consumption moments and patterns of dynamic selection to be able to evaluate its value, which we illustrate by considering reforms along a number of dimensions of pension benefits.
 We also rely on recent advances in the estimation of the value of social transfers (e.g., Hendren [2017, 2020]; Fadlon and Nielsen [2019]; Deshpande and Lockwood [2022]; Landais and Spinnewijn [2021]), following up on the seminal work by Gruber [1997], but here applied to public pensions.

 Our work also contributes to a small but recently expanding literature on the trade-off between incentives and insurance in pension design specifically.
 The theoretical foundations of this approach were laid by Diamond and Mirrlees [1978, 1982, 1986].
 Some recent papers have re-examined this basic trade-off, using both theory and empirical analysis.
-O'Dea [2018] takes a structural approach to this trade-off.
-He contrasts the value of lifetime-earnings-based pensions with policies like minimum pensions that provide an income floor; his results also suggest that current policy under-values the insurance benefits of pension provision.
-In contrast, we use a sufficient statistics framework to characterize welfare effects and consider local reforms to the pension benefits schedule, such as a change in the return to additional years of work.
-Ndiaye [2020]'s approach to this trade-off is in the spirit of the macro public finance literature, characterizing the optimal retirement wedge and how this wedge changes with the age of retirement.
-In his model it is the fixed cost of work and how it correlates with productivity that determines whether inducing later retirement generates positive redistributive value.
-While our paper does not attempt to provide a full characterization of the optimal policy, we show how the welfare impact of pension reforms can be connected for a large class of models to moments that are directly estimable in the data.
-Complementary to our work is Haller [2022], who takes a similar sufficient-statistics approach to optimal pension design as in our paper, but focuses on the fiscal externality component of the trade-off.
-His work relates to a large empirical literature studying incentives and retirement behavior (e.g., Staubli and Zweimüler [2013]; Manoli and Weber [2016, 2018]; Gruber et al. [2022]; Seibold [2021]; Lalive et al. [2022]) and exploits Austrian pension reforms in the benefit generosity and early entitlement age to compare the corresponding average fiscal externalities.
-In contrast, our main empirical contribution is to estimate the consumption smoothing effects of pension reforms.4
+O'Dea [2018] and Ndiaye [2020] examine this trade-off using more structural approaches than ours.
+Structural approaches admit a fuller characterization of optimal policy, but the characterization may be model-dependent; we show how the welfare impact of pension reforms can be connected, for a large class of models, to moments that we can directly estimate.
+Complementary to our work is Haller [2022], who takes a similar sufficient-statistics approach to optimal pension design but focuses on the fiscal externality side of the trade-off.
+His work relates to a large empirical literature studying incentives and retirement behavior (e.g., Staubli and Zweimüler [2013]; Manoli and Weber [2016, 2018]; Gruber, Kanninen and Ravaska [2022]; Seibold [2021]; Lalive, Magesan and Staubli [2022]) and exploits Austrian pension reforms in the benefit generosity and early entitlement age to compare the corresponding average fiscal externalities.
+In contrast, our main empirical contribution is to estimate the consumption smoothing effects of pension reforms.

 The rest of the paper proceeds as follows.
-Section 2 develops the conceptual framework that guides our empirical analysis.
-Section 3 describes the Swedish institutional setting and our data.
-Sections 4 and 5 consider the consumption smoothing effects of incentivizing later retirement, using consumption levels and other moments of consumption.
-Section 6 considers consumption along other dimensions that are relevant for pension policy: early-career labor supply, income, and wealth.
-Section 7 describes how our consumption smoothing estimates enter into an overall welfare analysis of pension reforms in order to draw out the policy implications of our results.
+Section I develops the conceptual framework that guides our empirical analysis.
+Section II describes the Swedish institutional setting and our data.
+Section III analyzes consumption levels and consumption dynamics by the retirement age.
+Section IV maps these consumption patterns to the welfare cost of late-career incentives.
+Section V considers consumption along other dimensions that are relevant for pension design: early-career labor supply, income, and wealth.
+Section VI describes how our consumption smoothing estimates enter into an overall welfare analysis of pension reforms in order to draw out the policy implications of our results.
 The final section concludes.

-2 Conceptual Framework
+I Conceptual Framework